SQLDrivenAbdul/GetTaxi-Rides-Cancellations/README.md

 ### But 🤔,Why were they cancelled after a driver has been assigned?

 For those records, the query shows that the minimum estimated ride time to reach the customer is 1 minute while the maximum is approximately 26 minutes.
+Orders that were assigned drivers has none of these values simply because they didnt wait get a driver at all;that's why that have nulls in those columns.